ConnorSweeneyDev/.config/readme.md

   either your version of MinGW does not match your operating system or treesitter is using the wrong compiler for that specific language.
 After fixing the issue you can run `:TSInstall [LANGUAGE]` to recompile it.
 - Noice &rightarrow; This should be installed at the same time as notify.nvim.
-- Coc &rightarrow; `after\plugin\coc.lua` requires treesitter to run, so install that first.
+- Coc &rightarrow; `lua\plugin\coc.lua` requires treesitter to run, so install that first.
 After following the pattern, run `:CocInstall coc-diagnostic coc-copilot coc-git coc-html coc-tsserver coc-css coc-json coc-xml coc-pyright coc-java coc-clangd coc-clang-format-style-options` then `:q` to close the dialog once everything is installed.
 Now add `coc-settings.json`, where you should add the path to your java installation instead of my one,